 This colorful, crunchy Asian Slaw features red & green cabbage, carrots, radish, a creamy miso ginger dressing, and is full of freshness and wonderful mix of flavors!

 Today, I had this Asian slaw for lunch and it was fantastic as a stand alone salad.
 It would also pair nicely, served at room temperature, with crispy pan fried tofu, adding a good dose of protein for a well-rounded lunch or dinner.

 Asian Slaw Salad

-The dressing packs tons of flavor and uses very little oil, which may be omitted if desired.
+The miso ginger dressing packs tons of flavor and uses very little oil, which may be omitted if desired.
 This fabulous Asian slaw salad is a great way to add beneficial miso & ginger into your meal plans along with fresh vegetables.
 Also, try squeezing a little lemon on top for added zest!

 Recipe adapted from Food 52.